-The fostering service is led by the Head of Service, Fostering and Adoption.
+The fostering service is led by Suanne Lim, Service Director, Children's Integrated Services, People Services Directorate.
+Operational responsibility is led by the Head of Service for Fostering and Adoption.

-In addition there are three team managers who have relevant social work and management qualifications and a fully qualified team of 16 FTE social workers in three teams.
+In addition there are three team managers who have relevant social work and management qualifications and a staff team of 16.4 FTE social workers across three fostering teams which cover recruitment, assessment, training/development, supervision and support.